FarrukhKamal48/vscode-with-nvim/README.md

+---
+> DISCLAIMER: I didn't make this config.
+These are just my tweaks on [Launch.nvim](https://github.com/LunarVim/Launch.nvim).
+---

 ## Install Neovim 0.9

 You can install Neovim with your package manager e.g. brew, apt, pacman etc.. but remember that when you update your packages Neovim may be upgraded to a newer version.